chericito/mobohubb-docs/docs/CONFIGURATION/scan-points/index.md

 * **Tip:** Make sure you’ve identified your **places of interest** before defining any scan points.

 ***

+In This Guide You Will

+* **Add QR Code Scan Points**\
+  Learn how to create and configure new QR codes to identify specific locations or checkpoints.

+* **Add NFC Tag Scan Points**\
+  Discover how to set up and manage NFC-enabled locations for swift, contactless scanning.

+* **Edit Existing Scan Points**\
+  Update names, IDs, intervals, and other details as your operations evolve.

+* **Delete Scan Points**\
+  Remove outdated or unused scan points to keep your data clean and relevant.

+* **Export Scan Points**\
+  Generate an Excel file for off-platform analysis or archiving.

+* **Import Multiple Scan Points**\
+  Use an Excel template to quickly upload a batch of scan points, saving time and effort.

 ## Add a QR Code Scan Point